 I’m a writer, editor, teacher, and event moderator based in Brooklyn, New York.
 I have an MFA in creative writing (nonfiction) from The New School and have taught writing at F.I.T.
 (Fashion Institute of Technology).

-These days, I explore the intersection of entrepreneurship and innovation in features for American Express Open Forum and Marriott's Travel Brilliantly.
+These days, I write about the intersection of entrepreneurship and innovation in features for American Express Open Forum and Marriott's Travel Brilliantly.
 Both brands are clients of Contently, where I was senior editor.
 I've also contributed to Bon Appetit, Inc., Food52, Edible, The Boston Globe, and Boston College Magazine.
 In 2014, I published an essay about Mary Moody Emerson, aunt and inspiration to Ralph Waldo Emerson, in The Who, the What, and the When: 65 Artists Illustrate the Secret Sidekicks of History (Chronicle Books).

 As founding and contributing editor of the Penguin Random House site Signature (formerly Biographile), I covered biography and memoir across publishers.
 (Unfortunately, the site no longer exists; PDF archives available upon request.)
 I've also worked as research editor for Bon Appétit, Vogue, Vanity Fair, and other publications.

-And as founder and host of the live event series Speak Easy: Conversations with Artists & Entrepreneurs, I've interviewed all sorts of creative people, including the authors Colm Toibin (Brooklyn, The Master, The Empty Family, et cetera) and Chad Harbach (The Art of Fielding, MFA vs. NYC, and n+1).
+And as founder and host of the live event series Speak Easy: Conversations with Artists & Entrepreneurs, I've interviewed all sorts of creative people, including authors Colm Toibin (Brooklyn, The Master, The Empty Family, et cetera) and Chad Harbach (The Art of Fielding, MFA vs. NYC, and n+1).